Sebastian Faulks: Novels

-Faulks is best known for his three novels set in early twentieth-century France.
+Faulks is most notable for his three novels set in early twentieth-century France.
 The first, The Girl at the Lion d'Or, was published in 1989.
 This was followed by Birdsong (1993), and Charlotte Gray (1998).
 The latter two were best-sellers, and Charlotte Gray was shortlisted for the James Tait Black Memorial Prize.
 In April 2003 Birdsong came 13th in the BBC's Big Read initiative which aimed to identify Britain's best loved novels.

 In 2007, Faulks published Engleby.
 Set in Cambridge in the 1970s, it is narrated by Cambridge University fresher Mike Engleby.
 Engleby is a loner, and the reader is led to suspect that he may be unreliable, particularly when a fellow student disappears.
 Faulks says of the novel's genesis, "I woke up one morning with this guy's voice in my head.
 And he was just talking, dictating, almost.
 And when I got to work, I wrote it down.
 I didn't know what the hell was going on; this wasn't an idea for a book."
 It was remarked upon as a change of direction for Faulks, both in terms of the near-contemporary setting and in the decision to use a first-person narrator.
 The Daily Telegraph said the book was "distinguished by a remarkable intellectual energy: a narrative verve, technical mastery of the possibilities of the novel form and vivid sense of the tragic contingency of human life."

 To mark the 2008 centenary of Ian Fleming's birth, the author's estate in 2006 commissioned Faulks to write a new James Bond novel.
 Faulks has said of the commission: "I'd just finished Human Traces and it seemed ridiculous.
 You've just spent five years in a Victorian lunatic asylum and then you go on to James Bond.
 But I think their hope is they'll get two markets.
 The more I think about it, the more I think it was clever of them, because the mismatch is intriguing."
 The result, Devil May Care, became an immediate best-seller in the UK, selling 44,093 hardback copies within four days of release.
 The Observers review of the novel stated: "Faulks has done in some ways an absolutely sterling job.
 He has resisted pastiche", and blamed the book's weaknesses on the character of Bond as created by Fleming.
 Mark Lawson, writing in The Guardian, praised it as "a smart and enjoyable act of literary resurrection.
 Among the now 33 post-Fleming Bonds, this must surely compete with Kingsley Amis's for the title of the best".